chingu-voyages/v46-tier3-team-33/README.md

 ### Backend design
 #### The Database Design
 - The database was designed to allow CRUD functionality to be available to registered users, when signed in.
+When signed out users can only see list of produce but they cannot contact a farmer for details of the produce.
 - We used MongoDb for our non relational database.
 Items in the database were: name, price,